-This is a book that will change your life in that you will learn things about the Supreme Court of the United States you never knew before.
+There has never been a book about the Supreme Court of the United States quite like this one.
+You will learn things about the Court you never knew before.

 In a real sense, the Constitution is what the Court says it is, and what the Court says it is has changed greatly over the years.
 Increasingly, decisions are sourced in in the political views of the Justices, especially when the issues invoke powerful values lurking in the shadows of due process, equal protection, or cruel and unusual punishment.
 But, a Court that deviates from a judicial role and seeks to legislate from the bench risks losing the public confidence.